 Q. How soon after eating should you take your temperature?

 A. Always clean the thermometer before and after using it.
 You can use cool, soapy water or lotion.
-Wait a minimum of 1 hour after heavy exercise or a hot bath before measuring blood heat.
+Wait at least 1 hour after heavy exercise or a hot bath before measuring your body temperature.
 Wait for 20 to a half-hour after smoking, eating, or drinking a hot or cold liquid.

 Q. What is the most accurate way to take your temperature?

 A. A rectal or ear temperature reading is going to be a touch above an oral reading.
-A temperature taken within the armpit is going to be a touch less than an oral reading.
-The most accurate thanks to measuring temperature, requires a rectal reading.
+A temperature taken within the armpit will be slightly less than an oral reading.
+The most accurate method of measuring temperature requires a rectal reading.

 Q. Which thermometer is most accurate for adults?

 A. Rectal thermometers, which go into your rear end, are the most accurate, but they can be uncomfortable.
-Armpit, ear, and forehead thermometers aren’t as accurate.
-Most doctors think an oral thermometer, which you hold under your tongue, is best.
+Armpit, ear, and forehead thermometers aren’t as precise.
+Most doctors recommend using an oral thermometer, which is held under the tongue.

 Conclusion